2017-18 Undergraduate and Graduate Catalogs

 ACCT 495.
 Seminars in Leadership Development.
 3 Hours.

 Special topics in leadership including concepts, principles, and processes to facilitate effective, compassionate, and ethical leadership within the leader/follower relationship.
 The course will the relevance of self-awareness, self-management, environmental situations, social awareness and responsibility, and relationship management in authentic leadership.
+Prerequisites: Restricted to College of Business majors and minors and students with junior or senior status.
+Instructor consent is required.

 ACCT 497.
 Accounting Internship.
 2-12 Hour.